unbit/uwsgi-docs/CGI.rst

   cgi-helper = .php=php5-cgi

-Starting from uWSGI 2.0.2 you can have even more cheap concurrency thanks to async mode support:
+Using async mode to have even more cheap concurrency:

 .. code-block:: ini